 A high degree of supercooling (colder nucleation temperature) results in small ice crystals, which leads to lower sublimation rates and small pores of high resistance in the product, as seen in Figure 1.

 Figure 1.
-Using 1 °C/min shelf cooling rate (“uncontrolled”).
+Using a 1 °C/min shelf cooling rate (“uncontrolled”).
 Images reprinted with kind permission of Dr. Margit Gieseler at GILYOS GmbH

 A number of techniques and technologies have been investigated to initiate nucleation and optimize the drying process in order to overcome limitations.
 The most common of these include the utilization of a controlled nucleation technique, such as pressurization and depressurization technique or the addition of an annealing cycle.